syneroym/foundation/README.md

 # Syneroym foundational documents

-This repository is the central home for Syneroym’s vision, conceptual groundwork, design principles, RFCs, and long-term architectural decisions and others.
+This repository is the central home for Syneroym’s vision, conceptual groundwork, design principles, RFCs, and long-term architectural decisions and other items.
 It exists to keep the project’s intent, philosophy, and technical direction aligned as the ecosystem grows.

 <!--